-Russell the cat went missing after the fire and was presumed dead but returned to the house on Wednesday, Jan.
-15 with second and third-degree burns over his face, ears, paw, rectum and body.
+Russell the cat went missing after the fire and was presumed dead but returned to the house a few days later with second and third-degree burns over his face, ears, paw, rectum and body.
 He also had major injuries to his mouth and tongue.

-The veterinarian treating Russell, Dr. Vicki Sellers, says that he’s very friendly and has been purring and even opening his eyes.
+The veterinarian treating Russell says: ” He’s very friendly and has been purring and even opening his eyes.”

 Russell is continuing to improve on a daily basis and is being weaned off his IV fluids but still has a long and costly road to recovery ahead.

+Most owners suffer burns trying to rescue their pets.
 In case of an emergency, BE PREPARED!
-Click here for some pet fire safety tips!
+Click here for some safety tips!